 Regarding the 2% of customer funds that are held online, Coinbase and GDAX both have safeguards to ensure the coins remain safe.
 Firstly, users have the option of setting up two-factor authentication (2FA).
 This is where you need to enter a code that is sent to your mobile phone before you can log in.

 Users can also choose to store their coins in the Coinbase/GDAX vault.
 In doing so, every withdrawal has a time delay of 48 hours.
 Therefore if your account was hacked and somebody tried to withdraw your funds, you would have 48 hours to cancel the transaction.
 An additional security feature is a multi-approval option.

 This requires more than one person to confirm a withdrawal request before it can be processed.
 However, I think the best security feature offered by both platforms is that customer funds are protected by FDIC insurance up to $250,000.
-This means that if your funds are stolen or even worse, the platform is no longer operational, your funds (as long as they are held in a USD wallet) are covered!
+This means that, if your funds are stolen, or the platform is no longer operational, your funds (as long as they are held in a USD wallet) are covered!

-So now that you know about the excellent security features available at both platforms, the final part of my GDAX vs Coinbase guide is going to summarize the advantages and disadvantages of both exchanges.
+So - now that you know about the excellent security features available on both platforms, the final part of my GDAX VS Coinbase guide is going to summarize the advantages and disadvantages of both exchanges.

 - Very user-friendly

 - Excellent security